DINGDAMU/mininet_TCLink/README.md

 # Usage
-1.Modify the needed parameter in formula.py, and it can create a JSON file to be adopted in ONOS
+1.Modify the needed parameter in formula.py, and it can create a Json file to be adopted in ONOS

 2.Create network topology in mininet